olegpolivin/pruningExperiments/Results.md

 ## Additional chapter: Knowledge distillation

 Knowledge distillation is the idea proposed by Geoffrey Hinton, Oriol Vinyals and Jeff Dean to tranfer knowledge from a huge trained model to a simple and light-weighted one.
-It is not strictly speaking pruning, but has the same objective: simplify the original neural network without sacrifying much of quality.
+It is not pruning strictly speaking, but has the same objective: simplify the original neural network without sacrifying much of quality.

 It works the following way: